allenporter/home-assistant-datasets/reports/assist/2024.8.0b/README.md

 # Evaluation

-This is an evaluation of Home Assistant 2024.7.0b focused on tool control LLMs.
+This is an evaluation of Home Assistant 2024.8.0b focused on recently released models.

 ## Work log